-An important part of the hub is the Cascadia Coastal Hazards and Resilience Training, Education and Research, or CHARTER, program.
-This program offers formal and informal training, education and hazards science research from middle school to graduate and postdoctoral levels.
+Hub projects are being developed with collaboratories and each Hub team has community leads who are focusing on helping coastal communities integrate new scientific advances into their planning.
+The Hub is also increasing the diversity of future coastal hazard researchers and practitioners and increasing information sharing between underrepresented communities.
+One of our programs, the Cascadia Coastal Hazards and Resilience Training, Education and Research, or CHARTER program, offers formal and informal training, education and hazards science research from middle school to graduate and postdoctoral levels.
 The CHARTER Fellows program provides a unique opportunity for students who identify as BIPOC (Black, Indigenous and people of color); Latinx; LGBTQ; first generation; and/or low-income, in all academic disciplines to participate in hazards and resilience research.